IAskarov/IceCube/README.md

 By making the process faster and more precise, you'll help improve the reconstruction of neutrinos.
 As a result, we could gain a clearer image of our universe.

 # EDA
 Analyzed the data of several files.
-More details can be found here [icecube-neutrinos-in-deep-ice-eda](https://github.com/IAskarov/IceCube/blob/master/icecube-neutrinos-in-deep-ice-eda.ipynb) or on [Kaggle](https://www.kaggle.com/code/ilnuraskarov/icecube-neutrinos-in-deep-ice-eda?scriptVersionId=124947435).
+More details can be found here [icecube-neutrinos-in-deep-ice-eda](https://github.com/IAskarov/IceCube/blob/master/icecube-neutrinos-in-deep-ice-eda.ipynb) or[Kaggle](https://www.kaggle.com/code/ilnuraskarov/icecube-neutrinos-in-deep-ice-eda?scriptVersionId=124947435).